drpetersonfernandes/SimpleLauncher/README.md

 -   **Automatic Updates:** Keeps Simple Launcher up-to-date with the latest features and fixes.
 -   **Multilingual:** Translated into 17 languages.
 -   **Single Instance Enforcement:** Prevents multiple copies of the application from running simultaneously.
 -   **On-the-Fly File Mounting:** Allows users to launch games directly from compressed or disk image files without needing to manually extract them first.
-You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany/releases) for ZIP and XISO file mounting.
+You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany/releases) to use this feature.

 ## Bundled Tools

-Simple Launcher comes with a suite of command-line utilities accessible via the "Tools" menu to help manage your game library:
+Simple Launcher comes with a suite of utilities accessible via the "Tools" menu to help manage your game library:
 -   Batch Convert ISO to XISO
 -   Batch Convert to CHD (supports CUE/BIN, ISO, IMG, ZIP, 7z, RAR, CSO)
 -   Batch Convert to Compressed File (ZIP or 7Z)